Chinese Researchers Build AI System For Major Ocean Current Prediction - UrduPoint

 Chinese Researchers Build AI System For Major Ocean Current Prediction

-BEIJING, (UrduPoint / Pakistan Point News - 24th Jan, 2023 ) :Chinese researchers have built an artificial intelligence (AI) inference and prediction system for the Indonesian Throughflow (ITF), which can make valid ocean current predictions seven months in advance.
+BEIJING, (UrduPoint / Pakistan Point News - 25th Jan, 2023 ) :Chinese researchers have built an artificial intelligence (AI) inference and prediction system for the Indonesian Through flow (ITF), which can make valid ocean current predictions seven months in advance.

 The ITF serves as a main branch of the global heat/salt conveyor belt by transferring the upper ocean waters from the Pacific to the Indian Ocean through the Indonesian seas.
 Researchers had previously lacked ideal ways to predict the ITF, due to the model biases in the current numerical simulation systems.